Forbid

 Jasher 29:12a

-And when Esau saw that Jacob had fled and escaped from him, and that Jacob had cunningly obtained the blessing, then Esau grieved exceedingly, and he was also vexed at his father and mother; and he also rose up and took his wife and went away from his father and mother to the land of Seir, and he dwelt there.
+When Esau realized that Jacob had fled and escaped from him, and that Jacob had cleverly taken the blessing, he became deeply grieved and angry—not only at Jacob but also at his father and mother.
+So he got up, took his wife, and moved away from his parents to the land of Seir, where he settled.

 Esau marries Adah (Bosmath), his 2nd wife